 In 1996 he joined the Systems and Service division as Project / Engineering manager and was responsible for the solution development and subsequent Training delivery of various international and UK Aircrew and Groundcrew Customer training programmes including the acquisition of desk top, high end simulators and other training aids.

 After nearly 20 years in the aerospace training domain he has more recently returned to his manufacturing routes and was appointed to mobilise and manage the transfer of manufacturing capability into the Kingdom of Saudi Arabia as part of the UK commitment to support the Saudi Vision 2030.

 He has extensive experience of living and working in Saudi Arabia and has undertaken several short term deployments internationally.
 He has also written and co-presented Training related papers at ITEC and the Royal Aeronautical Society.

-He will shortly be taking early retire and is seeking a more relax role as Project and Training Management Consultant supporting the ETSA organisation.
+He has recently taken early retirement and is now seeking a more relax life as a Sewing machine mechanic, Project and Training Management Consultant, & actively supporting the ETSA organisation.